zamazan4ik/awesome-pgo/article/article.md

 ### Improve PGO tooling

 From the tooling perspective, we have a big room for improvements.
 And here I am not even talking about build systems/package managers integrations.
-There are much more ways to integrate PGO into the daily life:
+There are many more ways to integrate PGO into the daily life:

 * I created an [issue](https://github.com/compiler-explorer/compiler-explorer/issues/5414) about integrating PGO to [Godbolt](https://godbolt.org/) platform.
 Godbolt is a great place to play with different compilers, compiler flags to measure their influence on the compiled programs.
-I think it would be great to have a possibility to show differences betwenn PGOed and non-PGOed code on some toy examples directly on Godbolt.
+I think it would be great to have a possibility to show differences between PGOed and non-PGOed code on some toy examples directly on Godbolt.
 Right now it's not possible to do since PGO requires to store somehow the gathered profiles from the instrumentation phase but Godbolt is stateless (from this perspective).
 Hopefully, someone would be interested enough to implement it.
-* It seems to be an interesting idea to implement some kind PGO profiles integration into IDE.
+* It seems to be an interesting idea to implement some kind of PGO profile integration into IDE.
 Let's say you open your favorite IDE/text editor, open some source code and right here you can see hot and cold paths in your code.
-And this information is not just your mental prediction (like "exception path highly-likely is a cold path") but based on the actual PGO profiles.
+And this information is not just your mental prediction (like "exception path highly likely is a cold path") but based on the actual PGO profiles.
 How can you use this information?
-Well, e.g. for load balancing your efforts regarding optimizations across your program - take care at first about the hot paths in your application.
-If there is a [request](https://youtrack.jetbrains.com/issue/IDEA-332604/Support-voice-messages-code-comments) voice message in code comments support (and someone even [implemented](https://github.com/polina4096/voices) it!) - why not to have a PGO support? :)
+Well, e.g. for load balancing your efforts regarding optimizations across your program - take care first about the hot paths in your application.
+If there is a [request](https://youtrack.jetbrains.com/issue/IDEA-332604/Support-voice-messages-code-comments) voice message in code comments support (and someone even [implemented](https://github.com/polina4096/voices) it!) - why not have PGO support? :)

 ### Write PGO/PLO profiles gathering ecosystem

 TODO: write about mine and Amir's idea for a profiles gathering daemon like it's done in Google (or they'll open source it eventually)

-The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know the lang - please use the translator or ask Amir about making it English-first :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).
+The original idea is described [here](https://github.com/aaupov/school_topics/blob/main/perfd.md) (in Russian, so if you don't know this language - please use the translator or ask Amir about making it English-first :), a few initial commits are available [here](https://github.com/linux-perfd/perfd).

-Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via crowd-sourcing like mechanism.
-One of the biggest issue with PGO is collecting actual usage profiles.
+Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via crowd-sourcing-like mechanism.
+One of the biggest issues with PGO is collecting actual usage profiles.
 But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
 It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that?
 There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organize an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
 Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.
 And I am [not alone](https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1422805-llvm-now-using-pgo-for-building-x86_64-windows-release-binaries-~22-faster-builds?p=1422977#post1422977) with this idea.

 ### Improve PGO/PLO visibility across the industry